20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron domesticum commonly called Spadeleaf Philodendron or Burgundy Philodendron is an evergreen climber which bears long, glossy, spade-shaped leaves and reddish-purple stems.

 Burgundy Philodendron can grow to a height of 8 feet and 3 feet wide when grown indoors.
 The mature leaves are about 2 feet long and 1 feet wide.
-On account of its size and delightful foliage, Philodendron domesticum is one of the best plants for the living room where it will create a great first impression.
+On account of its size and delightful foliage, it is ideal for creating a great first impression.

-Philodendron domesticum performs best in bright indirect light, warmth of 15-270C, humidity of 60-70% and moderately moist, fertile, well-drained potting mix coupled with monthly feeding in spring and summer.
+Philodendron domesticum performs best in bright indirect light, warmth of 15-270C, humidity of 60-70% and moderately moist, fertile, well-drained soil coupled with monthly feeding in spring and summer.

 Silver Sword Philodendron, Philodendron hastatum